mpv-player/mpv-examples/libmpv/README.md

 using libmpv's opengl-cb API.
 Since it does not require complicated interaction with Cocoa elements from different libraries, it's more robust.

+### csharp

+Shows how to use libmpv from C# on Windows.
+Uses Platform Invoke to call into mpv-1.dll directly and uses native window embedding to show the video in a Windows Forms control.

 ### qt

 Shows how to embed the mpv video window in Qt (using normal desktop widgets).